jdermody/brightwire/README.md

 Install-Package BrightWire.CUDA.Net4.x64
 ```

-Note: When using the CUDA version, make sure that the /LinearAlgebra/cuda/kernel.ptx file is copied to the output directory (Properties/Copy To Output Directory).
+Note: When using the CUDA version, make sure that the `/cuda/brightwire.ptx` file is copied to the output directory (Properties/Copy To Output Directory).

 ### Recompiling the kernel.ptx

-It's highly likely that your GPU supports different CUDA capabilities than the precompiled `kernel.ptx` in this repository.
+It's highly likely that your GPU supports different CUDA capabilities than the precompiled `brightwire.ptx` in this repository.
 You can find what is your capability level [here](https://developer.nvidia.com/cuda-gpus).
 It's a number, ex.
 3.0, 3.5, that you use for specifying `compute_XX` and `sm_XX` parameters.

 If you get an `ErrorNoBinaryForGPU` exception, that means you have to recompile.
 The instructions are [here](https://github.com/jdermody/brightwire/blob/master/LinearAlgebra/cuda/readme.txt).